-When I turned into the Church Cove Loop the hiking got especially tricky, at the lowest point of this loop there is a waterfall which had carved out a tunnel underneath a bridge of snow.
-I had no idea about the trail under this snow bridge, but I figured the worst that could happen was me dropping down one metre in the middle of this faux bridge, so I cautiously crossed it:
+When I turned into the Church Cove Loop the hiking got especially tricky, at the lowest point of this loop there is a waterfall which had carved out its own tunnel through snow.
+I couldn’t see where the trail was under this ‘bridge of snow’, but I figured the worst that could happen was me dropping down 1 metre in the middle of this faux bridge, so I cautiously crossed it:

-That shot is just a detail of the much larger group of birds, I should have perhaps filmed the thing in order to properly convey it here.
+That shot is just a detail of the much larger group of birds, I should have filmed the thing in order to properly convey it here.
 It may sound crazy but these gulls put on quite a show if you just sit down and take it all in, I was there for a few hours today and had a great time.

-On the way home I had to get up on top of Church Cove, when I was treated to an unexpected way of climbing this steep hill:
+On the way home I had to get on top of Church Cove, when I was treated to an unexpected way of climbing this steep hill:

 Yes, there is a trail in that picture.
 At first I wasn’t sure about going forward because every other stepping stone rocked back and forth as I put my weight on it.
-I spoke to the trail: “A loose assortment of rocks does not a path make!”.
-Unsurprisingly, the trail remained stone faced and beckoned me to climb up further, so I did, and everything was fine.
+I spoke to the trail: a loose assortment of rocks does not a path make!
+Unsurprisingly, the trail remained stone-faced and beckoned me to climb up further, so I did, and everything was fine.

-Big kudos to the people who built this trail, it must have been near back breaking work.
+Big kudos to the people who built this trail, it must have been near-backbreaking work.

 As for me, I’m already looking forward to my next visit to this Church of kittiwakes and the rocky stairway that will bring me there. 🙂